| THE

 myself were structural engineers and the tower seemed excessively

+over-the-top in size.
 After he'd checked our authorisation we remarked on the size of the

 lattice tower & were told that it wasn't that size for future